"Sometimes I lie awake at night, and I ask, "Where have I gone wrong?"

 These states or phenomena are also reported by war veterans who suffer from PTSD (PTSR).
 Flashbacks seem real while they occur but then they pass and the PTSD sufferer has a moment to realize that his perception was off and he was able to gain his ability to know the difference between what was created in the mind and what is external.

-In the piece that I referred to in the beginning of my post, the author suggests the following as well:
+In the piece that I referred to at the beginning of my post, the author suggests the following as well:

 1. Hearing voices is commonly linked with schizophrenia.
 Yet treating the voices as a symptom rather than an experience can worsen the condition.